-You can also contact the three major credit reporting agencies—Experian, Equifax, and TransUnion—but these companies might not give you the actual credit score that creditors will use to evaluate you.
-Still, you'll get an idea of where you fall in terms of credit risk if you get your scores from FICO or from the credit reporting agencies.
+You can also contact the three major credit reporting agencies—Experian, Equifax, and TransUnion—but these companies might not give you the credit score creditors will use to evaluate you.
+Still, you'll get an idea of where you fall in terms of credit risk if you get your scores from a credit scoring company or the credit reporting agencies.

 After you get the report, review it for errors and then take steps to correct any mistakes or outdated information and add positive information.
 Your credit score is based on what's in your credit reports.
 Incorrect information can hurt your score.
 Remember, this isn't just a case of wanting a lender to approve or disapprove you for a loan—lenders use your credit history to determine whether you should be charged a higher interest rate, too.

-A mortgage term (that is, how long it takes to pay off the loan) is typically 15 or 30 years, though it could vary.
-If you take out a 15-year mortgage, you'll pay off the loan much quicker (half the time) as with a 30-year loan, but the monthly payment is higher.
+A mortgage term (how long it takes to pay off the loan) is typically 15 or 30 years, though it could vary.
+If you take out a 15-year mortgage, you'll pay off the loan much quicker (half the time) than with a 30-year loan, but the monthly payment is higher.

 Another basic rule for determining how much home you can afford is that your monthly mortgage payment shouldn't be more than around 28% of your gross (pre-tax) monthly income.
 These figures, though, might not accurately reflect your own financial and personal situation.

 To do this, you'll have to provide your prospective lender with some information about your income, assets, and debts.
-The lender will then tell you how much it might lend to you based on this information.
-The lender won't guarantee that you'll actually be approved for this amount, but you'll get a ballpark idea of how much you can qualify for when shopping for a new home.
-(Learn more about getting prequalified for a mortgage loan.)
+Based on this information, the lender will then tell you how much it might lend to you.
+The lender won't guarantee you'll be approved for this amount, but you'll get a ballpark idea of how much you can qualify for when shopping for a new home.

 Be sure to take your time and be honest when you fill out the application.
 You'll seriously jeopardize your chances of getting the mortgage if you include inaccurate or false information in the application.

 If you apply for a mortgage on or after October 3, 2015, the lender must deliver or mail to you a form called a "Loan Estimate" no later than the third business day after receiving your mortgage loan application.
 You'll also get a user-friendly "Closing Disclosure" three business days before you close on the mortgage loan.